waterlinked/docs/docs/dvl/dvl-protocol.md

 ### Velocity report

 Velocity report is outputted after each measurement has been completed.
 The expected update rate varies depending on the altitude.
 The X, Y, Z axis are oriented according to the DVL.
+The messages are delimited by newline.

 | Variable | Description |
 |----------|-------------|